Want to do better than $7.25 at the federal minimum wage at a stressful part-time or full-time job?

 Fiverr is known for freelancing jobs across any industry you can think of, and you’re likely to find small projects and quick jobs on this site.

-You can offer your services starting and $5, and there’s no limit on what services you can charge.
+You can offer your services starting and $5, and there’s no limit on what services you can get a part-time or full-time job doing.

 Just like our other options, Upwork is an online platform you can join to browse job listings that fit your job criteria.